top of page

 Even the Galaxy Knows I’m Opening a Bank Account

-I’ve lived all over, always managing life solo.
+Life Reset Journal by Sio I’ve lived all over, always managing life solo.
 Opening a bank acc in Japan?
 Should be easy.
 Newbies can only open a JP Post acc at the closest branch, I went to one 900m from home.
 But once I showed my docs: “You need to go to the designated branch.”
 I pointed at the map, showing both were the same distance.
 He looked at me like I was an alien and sent me back to Earth.
 Mission 1 failed.
 Logic doesn’t matter here, rules are the only language.
-Next day I went to the right bra
+Next

 Sio